 One could say that this was the birth period of marketing.
 Of course certain product groups offered a wide array of varying specifications but when it came to tableware and similar products the possibilities were somewhat limited.
 A cup or coffee pot may vary in size and have smaller or larger handle or be more durable than others, but that's about it.
 So producers tried to win customers with more pleasing forms or decorations, 'naming' their molds or decorations and relying on well-sounding names which could be easily remembered by customers.

-This however in certain areas created problems with the old forms of accounting.
-The number of clerks and accountants required by a middle-sized business soon increased which created two different effects: some companies kept price levels but created less profit, others had to increase prices as they were forced to spread the cost of additional expenses.
+This however created problems with the old forms of accounting as the number of clerks and accountants required by a middle-sized business soon increased, creating two main lines of thought: some companies kept price levels but generated less profit, others had to increase prices as they were forced to spread the cost of additional expenses.

 It should be noted here that this did not mean that German businesses had re-invented the wheel or that they were more intelligent than others; it was the combination of various factors which caused German businessmen to stumble across and then adapt certain proceedings faster and more efficiently than others.
 And all that during a period of already steadily increasing trade relationships.